nonsoo24/Afrinvest-challenge/README.md

-# Afrinvest fFrontend Developer Challenge
+# Afrinvest Frontend Developer Challenge

-This is a Frontend Developer challenge for Afrinvest.
+This is a Frontend Developer Challenge for Afrinvest.
 In this challenge I was expected to convert a UI/UX mock-up from their product design team to clean source code.

 Click to [here](https://afrinvest-challenge.netlify.app/) to view this project.